rcs-business-messaging/rbm-api-examples/nodejs/rbm-api-helper/README.md

 # [Google's RCS Business Messaging: Node.js Client](https://github.com/rcs-business-messaging/rbm-api-examples/tree/master/nodejs/rbm-api-helper)

+> **_NOTE:_** This client library is provided as a quick start to get you up and running with RBM.
+Once you get familiar with the basic functions in this library, we recommend that you unlock all the powerful capabilities of RBM via the RBM API directly.

 [RCS Business Messaging](https://developers.google.com/business-communications/rcs-business-messaging/guides/get-started/how-it-works) upgrades SMS with branding, rich media, interactivity, and analytics.
 With RCS, businesses can bring branded, interactive mobile experiences, right to the native Android messaging app.

 This document contains an [API reference](https://developers.google.com/business-communications/rcs-business-messaging/reference/rest), samples, and other resources useful to developing Node.js applications.